Two-banded Cruiser (Phyllomacromia contumax)

 Length up to 68mm; Wingspan attains 103mm.

-Recognisable as a Phyllomacromia species by its large size, striking black and yellow colouration and bright emerald green eyes.
+The Two-banded Cruiser is recognisable as a Phyllomacromia species by its large size, striking black and yellow colouration, and bright emerald green eyes.

-Most similar to the Sable Cruiser (Phyllomacromia monoceros) and the Darting Cruiser (Phyllomacromia picta).
+It is most similar to the Sable Cruiser (Phyllomacromia monoceros) and the Darting Cruiser (Phyllomacromia picta).
 The Two-banded cruiser can be differentiated by being noticeably larger and by having an unmarked glossy black/brown thorax.
+The sexes are closely similar, but females have slightly broader abdomens with a less pronounced ‘club’.

 Click here for more details on identification of the Two-banded Cruiser.